-Placement examinations in nursing courses may be taken after successful completion of 26 credit hours, or upon attaining sophomore standing in the School.
-Examinations are scheduled during the first week of the fall and spring semesters with two hours allowed for each examination.
+Advanced Standing in Nursing.
+Students may qualify for credit in nursing courses by satisfactory performance on Advanced Standing Examinations in maternity nursing, medical-surgical nursing, pediatric nursing, and pharmacology.
+Application may be made after successful completion of 26 credit hours that apply to the degree, cumulative grade-point average of 2.0, and a course including theory and experience in the previous nursing program in the subject of the examination.
+Examinations are scheduled during the first week of the first and second semesters with two hours allowed for each examination.
 Where credit by examination is awarded, that credit will be recorded with the grade S (Satisfactory) on the student's transcript.
 Failure to pass the examination carries no penalty and is not recorded.
 Students who fail to pass, or elect not to take, the examination must take the course.
-Placement examinations may not be repeated.
+Advanced Standing Examinations may not be repeated.

-For further information, write to the Adviser to R.N.
+For further information, write to the Counselor to R.N.
 Baccalaureate Students, School of Nursing, Indiana University Medical Center, 1232 West Michigan Street, Indianapolis, Indiana 46202.